-Exposure to paint can happen by: 1) Inhalation (breathing in dust or fumes (inhalation), direct skin contact (absorption) or swallowing paint chips or dust (ingestion).
-Painters with a lot of exposure may experience symptoms such as nausea, headaches, or loss of appetite.
-Painters with a lot of exposure may experience allergic reactions on their skin or eye irritation.
+Exposure to paint can happen by breathing in dust or fumes (inhalation), direct skin contact (absorption) or swallowing paint chips or dust (ingestion).
+Painters with a lot of exposure by inhalation may experience symptoms such as nausea, headaches, or loss of appetite.
+Painters with a lot of exposure through absorption may experience allergic reactions on their skin or eye irritation.
 Ingestion of paint can lead to stomach irritation, nausea, vomiting, and if it is lead-based paint, ingesting it can be toxic.

 Does the level of exposure (high versus low) to paint matter?

 There have been reports of babies being born with problems when their mothers abused toluene-containing paint or glue “to get high” during their pregnancies.
 Toluene is a type of solvent used to thin paint.
-These babies were sometimes born prematurely and had low birth weight, a small head size, and facial features similar to what is seen in children exposed to alcohol during pregnancy (fetal alcohol syndrome).
-These children also experienced developmental delays.
-In these cases, the pregnant women were exposed to very high amounts of toluene – higher exposure than a hobby or professional painter would likely have.
+These babies were sometimes born preterm and had low birth weight, a small head size, and facial features similar to children exposed to alcohol during pregnancy (fetal alcohol syndrome).
+These children also had developmental delays.
+In these cases, the pregnant women were exposed to very high amounts of toluene (higher exposure than a hobby or professional painter would likely have).

-- Read the product label and follow all handling instructions for painting, cleaning, and storing.
+- Reading the product label and following all handling instructions for painting, cleaning, and storing.

-- Be sure to work in a well-ventilated area with open windows and doors.
+- Working in a well-ventilated (fresh air) area with open windows and doors.
 Use fans in windows to help move air.
 After painting, ventilate the room for another 2 to 3 days, and limit your time in this area.

-- Wear protective clothing such as gloves and long sleeves to cover your skin.
+- Wearing protective clothing such as gloves and long sleeves to cover your skin.
 If painting is part of your job, talk to your safety officer about wearing a respirator mask that filters vapors from paints and thinners.